Cov-ComSec/Cov-ComSec.github.io/content/posts/week1_writeup/index.md

 Password: qwertyuiop
 ```

-Now we cant try logging in.
+Now we can try logging in.

 ![UI](pics/UI.png)